Volunteer Overview

 THANK YOU FOR YOUR INTEREST IN VOLUNTEERING!

 Without the support of our dedicated volunteers, we wouldn’t be able to provide such a variety of programs for our animals and the community.
-If you’re interested in becoming a volunteer, please review this page, and request a Welcome Session packet below to get started.
+If you’re interested in becoming a volunteer, please read this page thoroughly, and get started by reviewing the Welcome Session materials where you'll find the associated quiz.
+(Please be sure to read the confirmation message after you submit the quiz - this is where you'll find relevant sign-up links.
+If you closed out your quiz before seeing the signup links, please email for assistance).

 VOLUNTEER REQUIREMENTS